dpsenner/mqtt-presentation/src/PRESENTATION.md

 * When a message arrives the application publishes its state
 * Does not require a retained message

+## What happens if ..

+* A client is restarted?
+* The connection to the broker is interrupted?
+* Do all messages have to be retained?
+* What happens with subscriptions of the client?

 ## MQTT persistent session

-* Messages could be lost if a client is restarted or the connection to the broker is interrupted
-* A client must subscribe on reconnect
-* Having all messages retained is not a great deal
-* A solution to this problem are persistent sessions

-## MQTT persistent session

 A persistent session includes all information that the broker knows about a client:

-* Existence of the session
+* Existence of a client session
-* Subscribtions of the client
+* Subscriptions of the client
-* All messages with QoS > 0 that the client did not acknowledge yet
+* All messages with QoS > 0 that the client did not ack yet
-* All *NEW* messages with QoS > 0 that the client would miss while being offline
+* All new messages with QoS > 0 that the client would miss
-* All QoS 2 messages from the client that are not yet acknowledged completely
+* All QoS 2 messages from the client that are not yet ack'ed completely

 ## MQTT persistent session: when to use?

 * A client must get all messages, even if it is offline
-* A client has very limited resources
+* A client has very limited resources, likw android app where the operating system restricts cpu usage to save battery
-    * Android power saving of background tasks

 ## MQTT persistent session: mosquitto

 * Persistent session data is stored in memory
 * Persistent session data is Written to disk:
-    * when mosquitto closes
+    * When mosquitto closes
-    * at configurable periodic intervals
+    * At configurable periodic intervals
 * Data is restored from disk on restart or signal
 * Persistent client expiration is disabled by default

 ## MQTT limitations

 * A message can transport at most ~256Mb in the payload
+* Broker is a single point of failure
+* A publisher may assume that a subscriber is listening, when in fact it is not
+* Assuring delivery to subscriber involves additional roundtrips
+* Publishes by malicious or faulty nodes: signatures
+* Hiding information from subscribers: encryption

 ## MQTT topic: best practice

 * A topic should transport one piece of information that belongs together
-* Do design topic with the same kind of information to be on the same nesting level
+* Design topic with the same kind of information to be on the same nesting level

 ## MQTT payload: best practice

-* May be any format
-* Even a protocol with headers and payloads
+* May be any binary format, even a protocol with headers and payloads
 * `JSON` is supported by many applications and is human readable
-* `protobuf` shines on embedded devices with limited resources
+* `protobuf` shines on embedded devices with very limited resources

 ## Implementing Request-Response?